Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 ¹ SSH_AUTH_SOCK needs to be set, which can be done in several ways depending on your system or who calls it.
 In addition to simple export in e.g. _~/.profile_, this can be done in a PAM configuration file [1] such as in _/etc/security/pam_env.conf_ or _/etc/environment_, or by loading your own with _pam_env_ [2].
 It can also be done with systemd's _environment.d_ [3].
 For an overview see [4].

 [1] - <https://linux.die.net/man/8/pam_env> \
-note: pam has a special syntax for env config, example add the following to .conf file: \
+note: pam has a special syntax for env config, example add the following to environment .conf file (e.g. /etc/security/pam_env.conf): \
 `SSH_AUTH_SOCK DEFAULT=/home/user/.ssh/agent.sock`\
 [2] - Optionally, create your own config file and add to /etc/pam.d/sudo: \
 `session required pam_env.so readenv=1 envfile=X.conf user_readenv=0` \